 The RGR Cell has been focusing on improving agricultural productivity and profitability for small and marginal farmers across the state.
 A set of pilot projects were implemented in Coimbatore to identify suitable technologies which could significantly impact the quality of lives of farmers in hilly, drought-prone regions of the state.
-With its continued success through integrated pest management (IPM) technology and mKRISHI information service programme, the Trusts have promoted Chinnaru Farmer Producer Company (CFPC), which is a farmer producer organisation (FPO) registered in Chennai.
+With its continued success through integrated pest management (IPM) technology and mKRISHI information service programme, the Trusts have promoted Chinnaru Farmer Producer Company (CFPC), which is a farmer producer group (FPG) registered in Perambalur.

 |Joint purchase of seeds and pesticides through the Chinnaru Farmer Producer Company has reduced the cost of cultivation for farmers in Perambalur district|